GameServerManagers/LinuxGSM/README.md

 <a href="https://github.com/dgibbs64/linuxgsm/wiki/FAQ">https://github.com/dgibbs64/linuxgsm/wiki/FAQ</a>
 <h2>Donate</h2>
 If you want to donate to the project you can via PayPal, Flattr or Gratipay.
-I have had a may kind people show there support by sending me a donation.
+I have had a may kind people show their support by sending me a donation.
 Any donations you send help cover my server costs and buy me a drink.
 Cheers!
 <ul>
 <li><a href="http://gameservermanagers.com/#donate">Donate</a></li>
 </ul>